AntonovAlexander/catalogue_perf_mechs/README.md

 SCPS formulations:

-* **relaxation** – decoupling, removing the interlocks between requests to facilitate their concurrent execution.
+* **relaxation** – decoupling, removing the interlocks between requests.
 Contains four subcategories:
 	* **overlapping** – decoupling of initiation of new request processing with completion of previous requests;
 	* **distribution** – partitioning of workload in loosely dependent parts;
 	* **reordering** – changeability of requests prioritization, forwarded/deferred execution;